QubesOS/qubes-doc/managing-os/templates.md

    subsequent changes to the parent TemplateVM's `/home` will not affect the child TemplateBasedVM's `/home`.

- * Template VMs are created in a thin pool, making `qvm-trim-template` no longer necessary.
+ * All VMs are created in a thin pool by default, making `qvm-trim-template` no longer necessary.
+You may wish to enable [TRIM/discard](/doc/disk-trim/) in dom0, or use `fstrim` in dom0 monthly, but this will not impact VM free space or disk usage.

-   The root filesystems in Standalone VMs can employ TRIM/discard on the root fs using normal tools and configuration options.

 |                    | Inheritance (1)                                           | Persistence (2)
 |--------------------|-----------------------------------------------------------|------------------------------------------